-1. Where the imperative form of a verb is used to start a policy, the policy will be interpreted as being a mandatory requirement which, if written in a "subject-verb" format, would incorporate the term "shall."
-When used in the Land Use Plan, the words "shall," "will," "is to," and "are to" are always mandatory.
-"Should" is not mandatory but is strongly recommended; and "may" is permissive.
-The present tense includes the past and future tenses; and the future tense includes the present.
-The singular number includes the plural number, and the plural the singular, unless the natural construction of the word indicates otherwise.

-"Including" means "... including but not limited to...".
+- 1. Where the imperative form of a verb is used to start a policy, the policy will be interpreted as being a mandatory requirement which, if written in a "subject-verb" format, would incorporate the term "shall." - When used in the Land Use Plan, the The words "shall," "must," "will," "is to," and "are to" are always mandatory. - 3.
+"Should" is not mandatory but is strongly recommended; and - 4.
+"Mmay" is permissive. - $\underline{5}$ .
+The present tense includes the past and future tenses; and the future tense includes the present. - 6.
+The singular number includes the plural number, and the plural the singular, unless the natural construction of the word indicates otherwise. - 7.
+"Including" means "... including but not limited to...". - 8.
 2. Policy headings and titles are provided for convenience only.
 To the degree that these headings or titles conflict with the text they accompany, the text shall govern.